U.S. jobless claims hit 7-year low, inflation ticks up

 The labor market is strengthening after wobbling in December and January because of an icy-cold winter, and economists expect a quickened pace of hiring to boost economic growth.

-The decline reflected a decrease in factory production after two healthy monthly gains, and a plunge in utilities output as demand for heating moved back toward normal levels.
+The decline reflected a 0.4 percent decrease in factory production, which followed two healthy monthly gains, and a big 5.3 percent decline in utilities output that the Fed pinned on demand for heating returning toward normal levels.

 Better times may be ahead, however.
 A gauge of factory activity in New York state compiled by the New York Federal Reserve Bank jumped to 19.01 this month, the strongest reading since June 2010, as new orders surged.
 It was at 1.29 in April.